 §375.
 ADVANCED STATISTICS.
-(Credit may be obtained in Mathematics or Education.)
+(Credit may be obtained in Science or Education.)
 Four hours credit.

-Prerequisite, Math.
+Prerequisite.
+Math.
 275 or equivalent.
-Sampling theory, tests of significance, chisquare function, correlation methods, introduction to analysis of variance and experimental design in educational research.
+Sampling theory, tests of significance, chi-square function, correlation methods, introduction to analysis of variance and experimental design in education research.